They say…

 Budweiser Budvar, Three B’s Shuttle Ale and Robinson’s Old Tom face the temperature test.

-In researching this article I conducted a home of three very different beers at three different temperatures.
+In researching this article I conducted a home tasting of three very different beers at three different temperatures.

-Chilling Budweiser Budvar to 5°C does it no favours, neutralising the aroma and more interesting flavour elements on the palate, and allowing too much emphasis on hop resins.
+Chilling Budweiser Budvar to 5°C does it no favours, neutralising the aroma and more interesting flavour elements on the palate, and allowing too much emphasis on bitter hop resins.
 At a cellar-cooled 12°C there’s more aroma, more delicate hop flavours and juicier malt.
 Room temperature reveals some surprising whiskyish, spirity notes – the quality of the beer holds up but it’s a less intense experience.

-Three B’s Shuttle Ale, an excellent microbrewed bottle conditioned from Lancashire, has a good malty, orangey aroma when served cold, but numbing the mouth again lends undue weight to hop bitterness.
+Three B’s Shuttle Ale, an excellent microbrewed bottle conditioned bitter from Lancashire, has a good malty, orangey aroma when served cold, but numbing the mouth again lends undue weight to hop bitterness.
 It’s much better balanced at cellar temperature, revealing more fruit and roast notes.
 When chambré, the hop aroma is intense and earthy, but the thick marmalade notes get just a bit cloying.

 Classic dark barley wine Robinson Old Tom is a challenge when chilled: the combined numbing effect of cold and alcohol is like a mouthful of dentists’ novocaine!
 The powerful dry cocoa finish still shows through, but the flavour development is better at cellar temperature, with tannins and cake notes more evident.
 The beer is still richer and more luscious at room temperature, with fruit and smooth burry hops better integrated.